bionanoimaging/Image-Processing-In-Microscopy-2022-2023/README.md

 There is a [Cheatsheet](https://juliadocs.github.io/Julia-Cheat-Sheet/) available.

 ### Activate Environment
 Open the downloaded source folder with VSCode.
+We are going to use [Pluto.jl](https://github.com/fonsp/Pluto.jl) for the notebooks.
 Open the Julia REPL:
 Try to type:
 ```julia